S&P 500 Index scales another peak

 Outlook for the S&P 500 Index

-In the next part of this series, we will discuss the outlook for the US dollar this week.
+In the next part of this series, we’ll analyze how the US dollar reacted to the news about the government shutdown.